Yeaseen/security_courseworks/README.md

 # Security Coureworks at Uni of Utah

-This repository contains what I have done in the security courses during my PhD stay at University of Utah.
+This repository contains what I have done in the security courses during my PhD stay at The University of Utah.

+- Advanced AI
 - CPS & IoT Security
 - Applied Software Security
 - Software Verification